 KLV is a standard used for embedding meta information, usually into video feeds.
 Some of our customers use it for their use cases so they've been asking us for its support.

-So now Nimble Streamer supports KLV metadata passthrough.
+Nimble Streamer supports KLV metadata passthrough.
 It works for the following protocols:

 - MPEG-TS-based input: MPEG-TS over UDP and over HTTP, SRT and RIST.